czfrance/slogo/doc/DESIGN.md

         New User UI
 * New Interactives
   * The way new user interactions can be generated, such as Speech to text, is by simply converting the operation into a string and then passing it to the console which will in turn do all the storing of data and passing to the compiler
+* Multiple Workspaces
+  * Create a "grid" class that contains all of our SlogoView classes (contains each running simulation)
+  * Add each new simulation to this grid class and have them be displayed in a grid-like fashion (note, this is similar to the implementation of multiple simulations in CellSociety)
+  * This would obviously involve adding a layer of the hierarchy, which is something that should've been reflected in design choices (the possibility of multiple workspaces)